San Luis Obispo Fire Department: Staffing

 The on duty strength of the department is 14 personnel 24 hours a day, 7 days a week.
 Three engine companies are staffed with three personnel, and the ladder truck is staffed with four personnel.
 The battalion chief serves as the on duty supervisor for all crews and responds out of fire station 1.
 Challenging economic times have kept the fire department staffing the same since 1978, when the call volume was approximately 1000 incidents per year.
 Since that time, call volume has increased 600%, along with the addition of paramedic services, urban search and rescue, hazmat, and many other modern fire service programs.
 Recent development in the city has sparked the possibility of a fifth fire station located in the Avila Ranch area near Buckley Road.
 The environmental impact and fire master plan reports filed with the city show that the trigger point for increased fire department staffing will be in approximately 2024, where a two-person squad unit will be temporarily stationed within the Avila Ranch development.
 Current call volume statistics reveal that workload should increase to approximately 9,000 incidents per year by that time.

 Stations

 The city has four fire stations spread throughout the city.
 Station 1 has the paramedic quint ladder truck as its first out unit.
 Fire station 4 cross staffs a type 3 fire engine.
 Station 1 was constructed in 1996, replacing a seismically unsafe facility at the corner of Garden and Pismo.
 The previous station was sold to a local developer and retrofitted for use as an office.
-Stations 2, which house Truck 2, was built in the 1950s.
+Stations 2, which houses Truck 2, was built in the 1950s.
 Station 3 was built in the 1960s, and station 4 was built in 1978.
 There are 2 Engines at Stations 3 and 4.